Top 7 Neobank Features Traditional Banks Need to Adopt

-Now, the is projected to reach $47.1 billion in 2021, and its further growth is estimated to be $722.60 billion in 2028.
+Now, the global market cap of neo banks is projected to reach $47.1 billion in 2021, and its further growth is estimated to be $722.60 billion in 2028.
 This means an astonishing CAGR of 47.7%.
 What do these app-based 100% digital banks have that traditional financial institutions can benefit from?
 How can conventional banks become more agile and learn from challengers to streamline their operations?

 Let us first briefly recall what these technology-oriented financial startups are made of.